davidmasp/clustMut/README.md

 ```

 Then, move the script to run to your `bin` or to a folder available in your `$PATH`.
+This is a one time only action, when you update your package the new version will be available from the same script.

 ```bash
 cp clustmut_run.sh ~/bin/